-Dr. Gallon is a lifelong educator who started his career as a classroom teacher.
+Dr. Gallon is a lifelong educator who served as a teacher, assistant principal, elementary and high school principal, district administrator, and Superintendent of Schools.
+He started his career as a classroom teacher.
 He has taught at the elementary, middle, and senior high school levels.
 He graduated Magna Cum Laude with a degree in English Education from Florida A & M University in Tallahassee, Florida and became the first of his six siblings to graduate from college.
 Dr. Gallon earned a Master’s Degree in Educational Leadership and a Doctorate in Educational Administration and Supervision, both from Florida International University in Miami, Florida.
 He also participated in postdoctoral leadership institutes on School Reform and Management at Harvard and Stanford Universities.

 Dr. Steve Gallon III rose through the ranks as a professional educator and over the next 25 years, distinguished himself in the field of education, specifically in the area of supporting improved teaching, learning, and leadership in urban educational settings.
 He became an assistant principal and was later appointed principal of Holmes Elementary.
 In his third year, after marked improvements in student outcomes and community involvement, the school was removed from the State of Florida’s List of Critically Low Schools.
 He then became principal of Miami Northwestern Senior High School, where he would serve for seven years – earning the third longest tenure in the school’s 60-year history.